MY CHILDHOOD ENDED when I was ten.

 Her eyes fell sideways, a sense of shame I couldn’t decipher.
 ‘They’re my calm-me-down pills,’ she said.
 ‘Nothing to worry about.’

-THE ISRAELS HAD no idea where we’d disappeared to, so they changed the tactics of their harassment.
-Mary Israel gatecrashed parliament and accused my father on national TV of molesting Hannah.
+The Shelleys had no idea where we’d disappeared to, so they changed the tactics of their harassment.
+Mary Shelley gatecrashed parliament and accused my father on national TV of molesting Hannah.
 She broke into the house of Peter Beattie, then Queensland state premier, late one night and harangued his wife Heather, obtaining a new restraining order in the process.

-The Israels spent the rest of the decade travelling across Australia.
+The Shelleys spent the rest of the decade travelling across Australia.
 They campaigned for church reformation and warned of the looming apocalypse.
 Mary was frequently imprisoned.
 Michael was charged with harassment and assault.

 Hannah exited foster care in 2008.
 Old age had begun to mellow out her biological parents.
 Mary and Michael travelled to South Africa, Western Europe and South-East Asia.
 They kept my mother abreast of their activities with a steady stream of emails that only occasionally became abusive.
 Mum didn’t tell anyone about the communication.
 Most likely we didn’t want to know about it.